Skarlso/blogsource/content/posts/2016-06-12-google-signin-with-go.md

 }
 ~~~

-Tadaam.
 Parse this, and you've got an email which you can store somewhere for registration purposes.
+Note, that this does ```not``` mean yet that your user at this point is authenticated.
+That will depend on your application's structure of handling said user.
+Like, creating a token to track the user's state with JWT, and retrieving the user's information from a database.
+I'm going to post a second part of that happening.

 Putting it all together
 =======================